ShinyTrinkets/overseer/README.md

 If the process is killed prematurely, the states are: *starting, running, interrupted*.<br/>
 If the process cannot start, the states are: *starting, fatal*.

+Setting up a logger is optional, but if you want to use it, it must be called before creating a new Overseer.<br/>
+By default, the logger is `DefaultLogger` from [ShinyTrinkets/meta-logger/default.go](https://github.com/ShinyTrinkets/meta-logger/blob/master/default.go).<br/>
+To disable the logger completely, you need to create a Logger interface (with functions Info and Error) that don't do anything.

 The useful methods are: